Emergent Curriculum: What happens when you follow a child’s interest?

 In our general discussions about her class, Henry’s educator flagged this as a concern.
 When I asked her what Henry liked to do, what he was passionate about, what he was drawn to, what he talked enthusiastically about, there was very little we could identify for Henry, certainly not enough to create a curriculum from.
 We knew we needed to engage Henry in the program but our observations were not providing us with very much to go upon.
 What were we to do?

 We started small, after all this was one child in the group and we were not yet sure if he would transfer his interest at home into the centre’s environment.
-We dedicated a small table in a corner of the room to a table top wooden circus resource and added additional elephants from our zoo animals.
-The largest elephant we modified to have large ears (made with felt) just like Dumbo.
-On a nearby shelf we added some books about elephants and the circus sourced from the centre’s collection and the local library and some dress up items representing clowns, acrobats and a ring master.
+The teacher dedicated a small table in a corner of the room to a table top wooden circus resource and added additional elephants from our zoo animals.
+One of the elephant figurines was modified to have large ears (made with felt) just like Dumbo.
+On a nearby shelf we added some books about elephants and the circus, sourced from the centre’s collection and the local library, and some dress up items representing clowns, acrobats and a ring master.
 On the walls we displayed circus related pictures from magazines, some images from the movie sourced from the internet and some photos of children from the centre dressed as clowns at various dress up events that we had held over the years.

 (Sorry this photo isn’t the best ever but it should give you a bit of an idea of where we started)